cacheflowe/ctd-design-studio/README.md

 📋 Agenda

 - Students present final pitch revisions w/active class discussion
+- Budgets
 - PCD?
 Is this happening this year?
 Any other events?

 👨‍🏫 Presentations

 - [How to document](./docs/documentation-tips.md) a project
+- Review [case studies](./docs/case-study-examples.md) - why are they good or not?
 - Guest: Storytelling w/Stephen?

 📝 Homework